jkoz/jkoz.github.io/_posts/2017-04-25-ihet4-preparation.md

         - condenser's outlet will be *colder* than the inlet 12-21F
 - refrigerant
     - R-134a light blue container contain greenhouse gas
-    - R12 has chlorofluorocarbon CFC which destroys ozone layer, phase out Jan 1, 1996
+    - R12 has chlorofluorocarbon CFC which destroys ozone layer, eliminate production and import Jan 1, 1996
+    - as of jan , 2000 can not charge or top up R12
     - Duracool 12a contains hydrocarbons which is flammable
     - no refrigerant should be vented to atmosphere
 - refrigerant oil